aduros/wasm4/site/docs/reference/functions.md

 Prints a message to the debug console.

 :::note String Encoding
 By default, `str` is expected to be a `\0` terminated ASCII string.
-There are 2 additional variants of this function for passing unterminated UTF-8 and UTF-16 strings along with a byte length.

-* `traceUtf8 (strUtf8, byteLength)`
-* `traceUtf16 (strUtf16, byteLength)`
+In programming languages with UTF-8 or UTF-16 string literals, no `\0` is needed.
 :::

 ### `tracef (fmt, stackPtr)`